 The association UGCB (Union des Grands Crus de Bordeaux) represents the most important Bordeaux growing areas, represents the interests of independent winegrowers and acts as a marketing platform for international customers in particular.
 In addition to the UGCB, there are other regional associations with similar objectives, namely the Alliance des Crus Bourgeois du Médoc, the Classement des Vins de Graves and the Classements des Vins de Saint-Émilion.

 The brokers were under enormous pressure and had only little time available, but still managed a list within a short time.
 This was not based on current tastings, but took into account primarily the sales prices of the last hundred years.
 This criterion simply said that the most expensive wines are also the best.
 However, rankings were also included in the decision, the Alexander Henderson (1780-1863), the later US President Thomas Jefferson (1743-1826) and Cyrus Redding (1785-1870).
 In addition, the brokers still considered the reputation of the houses and the former acquis.
-Summa sumarum presents the classification as a long-term view, so that individual fluctuations such as single bad vintages or poorer qualities due to changes in ownership have only negligible weight.
+The classification represented a long-term view, so that individual fluctuations like single bad ones vintages or worse qualities due to change of ownership only insignificant weight.

 Red wines 1855 (Médoc and a Graves wine)